 Last Updated on

 In the New Report: Leveraging the Value of Emotional Connection for Retailers published by Motista, customers that have an emotional relationship with a brand increase their lifetime value up to 306% and are 71% more likely to recommend a brand.
+It is important for brands to know the real cost of loyalty programmes.

 According to Annexcloud’s report (Customer Retention Analysis: The Indispensable Metrics You Need To Know), existing customers provide 65% of a company’s revenue, and only 35% will come from potential new customers.